Square VS PayPal: Which Is Best For Small Business?

 |

-While PayPal Point of Sale is a step up from PayPal’s previous mPOS offering, it simply can’t match the feature depth of Square’s four different POS systems, which provide specialized features for retailers, restaurants, and offices that need appointment scheduling.
+While PayPal Point of Sale is a step up from PayPal’s previous mPOS offering, it simply can’t match the feature depth of Square’s POS system, which provides specialized features for retailers, restaurants, and offices that need appointment scheduling.

 Smaller mobile merchants who don’t require specialized features will find the PayPal Card Reader to be a very capable device.
 What’s more, PayPal’s in-person transaction fees are a bit lower than Square’s.